Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ### Duplicate URLS
 <img src="duplicates.png" align="right" width="225px"/>

-We have noticed that some listings contain exactly the same data.
-This could be resolved by going through the data and removing any points that have the same address.
+We have noticed that some many listings contain the same address.
+Some could duplicates could be filtered by going through the data and removing any points that have the same address.
+Some listings however only show the agency's address.
+For this a new approach is necessary.

 Other duplicates may be attributed to identical listings across different pages of search results, often marked as "new".
 To resolve this issue, we can simply add urls to a set, ensuring the elimination of duplicates.